WittySmirk/WittySmirk/README.md

 ## I'm a Student, Developer, and Athlete!

-- 🔎 I'm currently working on ? ⬨
+- 🔎 I'm currently working on rewriting mario in rust ⬨
-- 📚 I’m learning Solidity and Next.js △
+- 📚 I’m learning Rust and Solid Start 🦀
-- 🥅 Goals: Contribute to more projects
+- 🥅 Goals: Get better at algo

 ### Languages and Tools: